huaweicloud/terraform-provider-huaweicloud/docs/resources/live_domain.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the Live domain resource.
 If omitted, the provider-level region will be used.
 Changing this parameter will create a new resource.

 * `name` - (Required, String, ForceNew) Specifies the domain name.
 Changing this parameter will create a new resource.

   -> A level-1 domain name cannot be used as an ingest domain or streaming domain.
-If your domain name is **example.com**, you can use sub-domain names, for example, **test-push.example.com** and **test-play.example.com**, as the ingest domain name and streaming domain name.
+If your domain name is **example.com**,
+    you can use subdomain names, for example, **test-push.example.com** and **test-play.example.com**, as the ingest domain name and streaming domain name.

 * `type` - (Required, String, ForceNew) Specifies the type of domain name.
 The options are as follows:
   + **pull**: streaming domain name.